How Caffeine Effects Your Brain: Truths and Myths

 Negative Effects of Caffeine on the Brain

-A daily cup of joe is probably not a problem, but more than 3-4 cups of caffeine, which is metabolized in your hard-working liver, may raise a few issues.
+A daily cup of joe probably isn’t a problem, but more than 3-4 cups of caffeine, which is metabolized in your hard-working liver, may raise a few issues.

 • Your pupils dilate